maxsitt/insect-detect-docs/docs/software/programming.md

 ```

-1. Maximum fps of the detection model is slightly lower when adding the
+1. Maximum fps of the detection model is slightly lower (~2 fps) when adding
-    object tracker (47 fps instead of 49 fps for YOLOv5n).
+    the object tracker.
 2. More info about the
     [ObjectTracker node](https://docs.luxonis.com/projects/api/en/latest/components/nodes/object_tracker/){target=_blank}.
 3. More info about the supported